gajanangitte/algorand-auction/README.md

 The following commands are for `Ubuntu` distro.

 0. You should have [Docker Desktop](https://www.docker.com/products/docker-desktop) installed on your system.
+Also you must have `Python`, `Pip` and `Virtualenv` installed on your system.

 1. Open your terminal in the folder you wish to work in.
 ```bash